electricimp/LIS3DH/README.md

 The [LIS3DH](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/CD00274221.pdf) is a three-axis MEMS accelerometer.
 The LIS3DH application note can be found [here](http://www.st.com/web/en/resource/technical/document/application_note/CD00290365.pdf).
 This sensor has extensive functionality and this class has not yet implemented all of it.

+This library also supports the LIS2DH12, another widely used three-axis MEMS accelerometer and which can be found on Electric Imp’s impExplorer&trade; Kit.

 The LIS3DH can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

 **To add this library to your project, add** `#require "LIS3DH.device.lib.nut:2.0.0"` **to the top of your device code**